-Having seen Juventus extend their lead at the top of Serie A to six points with their 2-0 home win over Fiorentina, the game was a must-win match for both sides as they looked to keep their respective Scudetto dreams alive.
+Having seen Juventus extend its lead at the top of Serie A to six points with a 2-0 home win over Fiorentina, the game was a must-win match for both sides as they looked to keep their respective Scudetto dreams alive.

-Lazio were looking to pick themselves up after successive league defeats but found themselves up against Walter Mazzarri's Partenopei outfit who had won five of their last six.
+Lazio was looking to pick itself up after successive league defeats but found itself up against Walter Mazzarri's outfit, which had won five of its last six.

 The Biancocelesti were buoyed by the return of influential Brazilian playmaker Hernanes and he nearly opened the scoring after two minutes when his left-footed strike from the edge of the box bent inches wide of De Sanctis' post.